vholmstedt/tidywithobserver/README.md

 # tidywithobserver
-This code plays with Observer Pattern in the simpletidy project
+This code plays with Observer Pattern in the simpletidy project.
+The projects depends on the easylib project in the easylib repository.